cycosoft/Eyas/README.md

     menu: [/* { label: `Cycosoft, LLC`, url: `cycosoft.com`, external: true } */]
   },

-  // Defaults to building for the current platform if no platform is specified
   outputs: {
-    // Force building a .exe
-    windows: false,
-    // Force building a .dmg
-    mac: false,
-    // Force building a .AppImage
-    linux: false,
     // The number of hours from build time until the distributable expires
     expires: 168 // (range: 1-720 hours)
   }